Why a Waterway Management Twinning Program?

 The role of the Waterway Management Twinning Program Team is to support the mentor/mentees and further extend their skills and understanding through workshops that cover both personal and professional development topics.

 The inaugural Waterway Twinning Management Program began in August 2015 and finished in July 2016.
-The response from the ten participants involved has been overwhelmingly positive, with solid relationships established and a range of projects undertaken.
+The response from the ten participants involved in this first year was overwhelmingly positive, and since then we have had another 40 people participate in the Program, with solid relationships established and a range of projects undertaken.
 What has become clear, is that there are very few opportunities for people working in natural resources management to access the sorts of resources and support the Waterway Twinning Management Program has provided.
 Most coaching and leadership programs are beyond the reach of people due to their highly competitive nature, or cost.
 Mentoring is, in contrast, relatively inexpensive, and develops skills that can be taken back into the workplace and easily shared with others.

 Waterway management twinning program objectives: